Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow.md

     <img src="../images/run-the-flow.png" alt="Run the Flow" title="Run the Flow" style="border: 1px solid gray; zoom:80%;">

-    The debug log is opened with output results is started.
+    The debug log is opened and output results are started.

 1. Click the **Debug** icon on the top of the output dialog to open the **Debug** log as shown in the following image.